 Who are your favorite characters in fiction?

-In terms of memorable “round” characters, Kezia Burnell and Belisa Crepusculario foremost.
-Then, in some order: Obi Okonkwo, Niakoro, Ad’jibid’ji, Edna Pontillier, Doctor Mandelet, Friar Laurence, Clara, Carla, Sethe, Paul D, Mr. Biswas, Dorian Gray, Jim, Huck, Alleluia Cone, Gibreel Farishta, Saladin Chamcha, Isabella, Viola, Olivia, Malvolio, Andrew Aguecheek, Romeo, Juliet, the Nurse, Mercutio, Eveline, the older waiter, the younger waiter, the old man, the old man and the sea, the marlin, Jewel, Cora, Matt King, Hatsue, Ishmael Chambers, Stephen Dedalus, Gretta Conroy, Jonathan Trout, Linda and Stanley Burnell, Clarissa Dalloway, Sonny, Roy, John, Rose, Flo, Iago, Othello, Michael Cassio, Alice Liddell, the Chesire Cat, Mario Jiménez, Hamlet, the ghost, Polonius, John of Gaunt, Robin Hood, Sula, dozens of others that I’m leaving out because there are so many.
+In terms of memorable “round” characters: Kezia Burnell and Belisa Crepusculario first and foremost, always.
+Then, in some order: Obi Okonkwo, Niakoro, Ad’jibid’ji, Mamadou Keïta, Edna Pontillier, Doctor Mandelet, Friar Laurence, Clara, Carla, Sethe, Paul D, Mr. Biswas, Dorian Gray, Jim, Huck, Alleluia Cone, Gibreel Farishta, Saladin Chamcha, Isabella, Angelo, the Duke, Mariana, Viola, Olivia, Malvolio, Andrew Aguecheek, Juliet, Romeo, the Nurse, Mercutio, Eveline, the older waiter, the younger waiter, the old man, the sea, the marlin, Jewel, Cora, Natasha Rostova, Hatsue Miyamoto, Kabuo Miyamoto, Ishmael Chambers, Rosalind, Stephen Dedalus, Gretta Conroy, Michael Furey, Juan Preciado, Pedro Páramo, Susana San Juan, doña Eduviges Dyada, Lady Susan, Jonathan Trout, Linda Burnell, Stanley Burnell, Clarissa Dalloway, Sonny, Roy, John, Rose, Flo (thinking here of the Alice Munro character but maybe also the Progressive Insurance character), Stepan Arkadyvich Oblonsky, Iago, Othello, Michael Cassio, Alice Liddell, the Cheshire Cat, Mario Jiménez, Hamlet, the ghost, John of Gaunt, Robin Hood, Sula, Dr. Juvenal Urbino, Rosario Tijeras, Ramatoulaye, Aissatou, Miss Brill, Pip, Nick Charles, Nora Charles, and hundreds of others I’m leaving out because there are so many.
 What a great question.
 Let’s move on.

 What fictional characters do you most dislike?